shiningsunnyday/demodraft/README.md

 Our tech stack is **AWS -> Django REST -> Vue.js**.
 We use ec2 instance as our server, s3 bucket for static site hosting, and (soon) RDS PostgresQL db engine.

 The static development site is hosted [here](http://humanityforward.s3-website-us-east-1.amazonaws.com).
 There's a boilerplate app.
-It fetches the API for politicians from the development server.
+It fetches the API for politicians from the server.

-The production API endpoint (master) is [here](http://www.ec2-18-144-155-31.us-west-1.compute.amazonaws.com).
+The API endpoint (master) is [here](http://www.ec2-18-144-155-31.us-west-1.compute.amazonaws.com).
 It should be on track with master branch.
+It will always be online and working.

 The development API endpoint (api_dev) is [here](http://ec2-54-183-146-26.us-west-1.compute.amazonaws.com).
 It should be on track with api_dev branch.